Lingly

-Yorkshire & Humber International Recruitment had 97 displaced workers, workers who had lost their legal right to work in the UK and had a limited window to find new employment.
+Yorkshire & Humber International Recruitment had 32 displaced workers across two cohorts — unemployed, without sponsorship, and facing a limited window to find new employment.
 These aren't unskilled workers.
-They're experienced care professionals whose English skills were holding them back from securing the care roles they were qualified for.
+They're experienced care professionals whose English was a critical barrier between them and sustained employment.

-"When I say a client refused to do this... they said refused is not a proper way to use.
+"When I say a client refused to do this... they said refused is not a proper word to use.
 So you have to use other words like 'declined'."

 Care terminology confusion

-"One day, in my notes, I wrote 'I feed the clients' and the manager called me and said, 'Why feed the cats?'
-Word pronunciation is very important."
+"During handover I said 'I feed the clients' and the manager said, 'Why feed the cats?'
+Small wording mistakes change the whole meaning."

 Note-writing mistakes